Tya Language Specification

 Public variable, function, method, file, and import path names use

-snake_case.
+of a name.
 Class and interface names use PascalCase.
 Constants use

 SCREAMING_SNAKE_CASE.